moskytw/mosql/README.rst

              1 | mosky     | email   | ...
     (5 rows)

-After settle the `mosql.result.Model <http://mosql.mosky.tw/result.html#mosql.result.Model>`_, it will be a proxy to access your result set, and provide a nice interface to modify the rows:
+The `mosql.result.Model <http://mosql.mosky.tw/result.html#mosql.result.Model>`_ act as a proxy of the result set.
+After `configuring <http://mosql.mosky.tw/result.html#tutorial-of-model>`_, it provides a nice inferface to access the rows.

 ::